misterorion/misterorion.com/content/posts/caddy-precompress.md

 title: "Precompressed Brotli and GZIP with Caddy"
 date: "2021-12-23"
 slug: "caddy-server-brotli"
 description: "You are serving your website with Caddy.
 Great!
 You’re an awesome person.
-But now you want to become even more awesome and serve your assets using the exciting brotli (not to be confused with the vegetable) compression algorithm instead of boring gzip."
+Become even more awesome and serve your assets using the exciting brotli compression algorithm instead of boring gzip."
-imageFixed: "../images/Caddy.png"
+imageFixed: "../images/vapor.jpg"
 imageAlt: "Caddy Server"
 tags: ["Caddy","Linux","GCP"]
 ---